foxdonut/meiosis/tutorial/lessons/05-stream-mithril.md

 - And the loop continues.

 The key here is the `update` function: it receives values from the `view`, updates the model, and re-renders the view.
-So, how to we solve the circular dependency between `update` and `view`?
+So, how do we solve the circular dependency between `update` and `view`?

 ### Introducing Streams